ugtrain/ugtrain/examples/README.md

 ### adapt_script RelScriptPath

-A script can be run if requested by ugtrain (-A) to automatically adapt the code address of a dynamic object in the config.
+A script can be run if requested by ugtrain (-A) to automatically adapt the code addresses of dynamic memory allocations in the config.
 Compilers and their options differ from distribution to distribution.
 Also the game version may differ.
 But if the object size is still the same, then there is a good chance to adapt by searching for the allocation in the disassembly.
 The path is relative to the config path.

+By now, adaption can also modify the memory size, the GameProcessName and the GameBinaryPath.
+Only memory allocations done from within the executable can be adapted for now.

 ### adapt_required 1